jowussler/docs/content/en/docs/Workstation/workstation.md

 ### 1.2 How It Works

-Mendix Workstation consists of **three core components**: the **Workstation Management** for centralized configuration, the **Workstation Agent** for real-time communication with local hardware, and the **Workstation Connector** for app integration.
+Mendix Workstation consists of **three core components**: the **Workstation Management** for centralized configuration, the **Workstation Client** for real-time communication with local hardware, and the **Workstation Connector** for app integration.
 Together, they ensure secure, efficient, and scalable interactions between applications and devices.

 ---